When your baby refuses to eat it can be very stressful. One thing that will ease your stress is understanding why your baby isn’t eating.

 Babies and young toddlers are naturally curious.
 They want to explore and try new foods.

 Holding them back when they are developmentally ready to move on can delay their overall developmental progress, including language skills, self-confidence and of course, nutrition.

 One study showed that children who didn’t move on to more textured foods like chopped table food and finger foods by 9 months showed significant picky eating later on at 7 years of age.

 If your baby is refusing purees and spoon-feeding, or stuck on baby food pouches, he may be bored with food.

-#3: Your Baby Won’t Eat Because She’s in Pain
+Your Baby Has a Poor Appetite Because She’s in Pain

 An illness involving a sore throat or ear pain may cause short-term food refusal.

 Reflux (a condition where baby’s stomach acids creep up into the esophagus) can cause pain and impede interest in eating.

 If this is chronic, your baby may associate pain with eating and develop a pattern of disinterest.